lookupdaily/student-directory/README.md

 # student-directory #

-The student directory script allows you to create and manage the list of students enrolled at Villains Academy.
+The student directory script allows you to create and manage the list of students enrolled at your academy.

 ## How to use ##